 Self-studying: Some expats will try to learn a new language themselves by spending a couple of hours each week and using a dictionary to enlarge your vocabulary.
 According to scientific research, language learning is based on repetition.
 If you spend some time every day to study the foreign language, you are more likely to grasp it within a few months.
 A dictionary is a handy tool for you to consult when you are finding the necessary words.
 Expats can use either an actual dictionary or a translator app.
-There are also lots of great online courses, such as ones offered by Babel and Rosetta Stone.
+There are also lots of great online courses, such as ones offered by Babbel and Rosetta Stone.

 Immerse yourself in the language: Being immersed in a foreign language means that you are interacting, listening and speaking in the language daily.
 There are many conversation examples and lessons on Youtube and live stream radio on websites.
 And these are all free to access.
 Reading the local language can be very difficult for expats, but try to start with local magazines or newspapers.
 Read a short article in the beginning, and look up any words that you don’t understand.
 This will allow you to recognize commonly used words and phrases.

 Embrace making mistakes: The best way to learn a new language is by practicing.
 Don’t worry about making mistakes.
 Focus on the practicing process other than on perfection.
 The more you speak, the better chance you will get to the ideal level.